osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysisexample.md

 ![AADL GPSBasic FaultImpact](images/GPS-Basic-FaultImpact.png "AADL GPSBasic FaultImpact") FTA starts with an undesirable effect GPS can have on its operational environment, in our case out propagation of ServiceOmission from the GPS location port.
 We specify the undesirable effect as starting point for the generation of the fault tree by identifying the out propagation as the starting point in a dialog box after invoking the **Fault Tree Analysis** command.
 From that out propagation point the analysis traces backwards along connections as propagation paths, error flows through components, and state transitions triggers, if provided.
 Bindings will be included as propagation path once the binding is specified by the user (see next section).

 The resulting fault tree in its graphical view is shown below).
 The two instances of the sensor show up in the fault tree as an OR since the specification only includes error paths.
 The power supply and the network are included in the fault tree because the affect the performance of the sensors.
 The GPS processing unit itself is not shown as a contributor as the model does not include a specification of software as an error source.
 However, GPS processing is dependent on executing on a processor.
 This is indicated by an incoming error propagation point whose propagation path is not known until a deployment binding is specified (Undeveloped Event).
-In this case the fault tree event shows the expected incoming propagation with an expected occurrence probability that was specified with the incoming propagation.
+In this case the fault tree event shows the incoming propagation with an expected occurrence probability that was specified with the incoming propagation.

 ![GPS Basic Tree](images/GPS-Basic-FaultTree.png "GPS Basic Tree")